-- kids use children unless the use of kids as an informal synonym for children is appropriate in the context. - Kogan Plaza bordered by Gelman Library, Lisner Auditorium, Hall of Government, Monroe Hall, and Staughton Hall; between H and G streets and 21st and 22nd streets. - Latino, Latina, Latinx Latino is the preferred noun or adjective for a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.
-See Race and Diversity, on page 14-15. - lay, lie "lay" is a transitive verb; it takes a direct object.
+- kids use children unless the use of kids as an informal synonym for children is appropriate in the context. - Kogan Plaza bordered by Gelman Library, Lisner Auditorium, Hall of Government, Monroe Hall, and Staughton Hall; between H and G streets and 21st and 22nd streets.

+- Latino, Latina, Latinx Latino is the preferred noun or adjective for a person from, or whose ancestors were from one of 20 nations in Latin America, not all Spanish-speaking countries.
+(See Race and Diversity, on page 16-17) - lay, lie "lay" is a transitive verb; it takes a direct object.
 (Ex.
 He laid the book on the table.)
 "Lie" is intransitive; it cannot take a direct object.
 (Ex.
 I lay down to take a nap.)